finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

-Now, all we have to do is to configure our server to serve brotli compression with fallback to gzip if users browser doesn't support brotli compression.
-But, because our focus is only in webpack, we will just leave it as it is.
+Now, all we have to do is to configure our server to serve brotli compression with fallback to gzip if the users browser doesn't support brotli compression.
+But, because our focus is only on webpack, we will just leave it as it is.

-Well, that's really long guide, and now, we reach the end of the guide.
+Well, that's a really long guide, and now, we reach the end of the guide.
 I hope you find this guide useful and can start using it for your development.
 It might take a little time, but learning how this tool works will pay off.